-2.02 Priority of Documents.
-In the event of a conflict between documents, the following priority of documents shall govern.
+In the event of a conflict between Contract Documents, the following priority of documents shall govern.

-- A. RFQ FY20-192 Program Manager Owner's Representative Services - B. Proposal submitted in response to the RFQ by VENDOR

-2.03 Cost of Services.
-SBBC shall pay VENDOR for services rendered under this Agreement and Fee Schedule on a time and material basis with a not to exceed amount of for the of the contract.
-If SBBC and VENDOR desire to renew this contract for one or two additional years beyond the original term, the Fee Schedule for years may be re-negotiated with VENDOR.
+- A. This Agreement; then - B. RFQ FY20-192 Program Manager Owner's Representative Services, inclusive of all its attachments, as may be amended via Addenda (the "RFQ"); then - C. Statement of Qualifications submitted in response to the RFQ by VENDOR. - Cost of Services.
+SBBC shall pay VENDOR for services rendered under this Agreement and Fee Schedule on a time and material basis with a not to exceed amount for the term of the Agreement, as may be adjusted pursuant to the Performance-Based Fees provision set forth in Section 6.6 of the RFQ.
+If SBBC and VENDOR desire to renew this Agreement for one or two additional years beyond the original term, the Fee Schedule for years may be renegotiated with VENDOR.
 If there is no negotiation regarding the Fee Schedule, the Fees Schedule for years four and five shall remain the same as presented in this Agreement.
 Fee Schedule is defined as the maximum rate per hour or task for which services can be billed to SBBC.
 These listed fees are full compensation for VENDOR's direct personnel expenses, mandatory and customary contribution, overhead costs, project costs and profit.
 For all services rendered, the VENDOR will be paid upon actual hourly or salaried rates paid by the VENDOR, times the actual hours worked, times a fixed multiplier of.
 As payments for services are based upon actual salaries paid, SBBC shall not be billed for hours worked for salaried employees in excess of forty (40) hours per week.
 The VENDOR shall obtain prior approval, by SBBC, for all materials and reimbursables.
 All SBBC approved materials and reimbursables will be paid by SBBC at actual costs as a passthrough expense.
 Attachment A is only a reference document used for the estimate of the not to exceed amount.
 VENDOR shall obtain prior approval of any and all staff, including their hourly rate selected for commissioning services.